ImogenHay/COM3014-Group14-Event-Management-App/Ticketing-service/README.md

 # Ticketing Microservice
 Manages tickets for Event Management App.
 Built using NodeJS, express, yarn, typescript and MongoDB.
 Full list of dependencies in package.json.

+If service wants to be run then `npm start` should be used

 ### Technologies Used

 - Node.js